(Full-time / Part-time)

 The following scholarships are available to students of the MSSc Programme in Social Work:

-The Scholarship is to support one/ two recipients of “Master of Social Science in Social Work Scholarship for Non-local Students”, who are with financial needs, for their living expenses in Hong Kong during their study period.
+The Scholarship is to support one/ two non-local full-time recipients of “Master of Social Science in Social Work Scholarship”, who are with financial needs, for their living expenses in Hong Kong during their study period.